 You’ve created a piece of content.
 Fantastic!
 Now what?

 Too often, we run across content that has an interesting premise but is written poorly.
 No matter how valuable your topic, your audience won’t enjoy it if they have trouble reading it.
 This is where a tool such as Grammarly or an editing/writing freelancer can come in handy.
-The more easily digestible your content, the more likely it will provide you the results you want.
+The more easily digestible your content, the more likely it will provide you with the results you want.
 This is a vital step that takes time and patience.

 Don’t let common grammatical and spelling mistakes or poor formatting keep your content from being read.
 A little bit of time and effort can make the difference between a blog that gets 1,000 reads and one that gets 100.